Pumpkin-spiced this, that, and everything in between might be all the rage, but my family has been making this pumpkin loaf for over 30 years.

 - In a large bowl, beat sugar, olive oil, eggs, and orange zest (if using) until light and fluffy with a stand- or hand-held mixer.
 Add pumpkin and blend well

-- Add dry ingredients and the water to the pumpkin mixture, alternating between the pumpkin mixture and water, beating well after each addition
+- Add dry ingredients and the water to the pumpkin mixture, alternating between the dry ingredients and water, beating well after each addition

 - Pour into two standard size loaf pans